 “(d)(1) At least 60 days before implementation of any paid-leave benefit expansion or employer contribution rate change pursuant to this section, the Mayor shall prescribe and provide to covered employers an update to the notice required under section 106(i).
 The Mayor may conduct a public-education campaign to inform individuals of expanded benefits.
 Costs of the notice and campaign authorized under this subsection shall be payable pursuant to section 1153(c)(1) of the Universal Paid Leave Implementation Fund Act of 2016, effective December 3, 2020 (D.C.
 Law 23-149; D.C.
 Official Code § 32–551.02(c)(1)), from the Universal Paid Leave Administration Fund.

-“(2) The public education campaign required by paragraph (1) of this subsection shall include:
+“(2) A public education campaign conducted pursuant to paragraph (1) of this subsection shall include:

 “(A) Updated programmatic notices sent electronically to all covered employers, which shall be distributed to their covered employees;